 > Download My Daily Routine

-RNIB Joy Makers' Guide to Christmas
+RNIB - The Joy Makers' Guide to Christmas

-The RNIB have created this fantastic Joy Makers’ Guide to Christmas to help make Christmas accessible for children with vision impairment.
+This fantastic Joy Makers’ Guide to Christmas to help make Christmas accessible for children with vision impairment.
 The guide includes lots of fun ideas and activities shared by parents, carers and young people.

 > Download the Joy Maker’s Guide

-Guide Dogs Sensory Christmas Activities
+Guide Dogs - Sensory Christmas Activities

-Guide Dogs have created a great Christmas Sensory Activity pack.
+A great Christmas Sensory Activity pack.
 Try out these sensory activities to experience what Christmas is like for children with vision impairment.

 > Download Sensory Christmas Activities

-Widgit Christmas Themed Activities
+Widgit - Christmas Themed Activities

-Widgit have some fantastic Christmas themed activities and games for a variety of learners from EYFS – KS2 in mainstream and special educational settings.
+Fantastic Christmas themed activities and games for a variety of learners from EYFS – KS2 in mainstream and special educational settings.

 > Access the Widgit resources

-Kids Kindness Club Advent Calendar
+Kids Kindness Advent Calendar

-The School of Kindness has created a special Christmas Kindness Advent Calendar with suggestions for acts of kindness every day during the holidays.
+A special Christmas Kindness Advent Calendar with suggestions for acts of kindness every day during the holidays.

->Download the Advent Calendar
+> Download the Advent Calendar